AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-workfront-ad.md

 # Configure Adobe Workfront with Active Directory

 <!--
-Since this is no longer supported, I am not going to update the article for NWE/phase 2 -->
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Since this is no longer supported, I am not going to update the article for NWE/phase 2</p>
+-->

 >[!IMPORTANT]